ROUTES INTO HAIRDRESSING

 Apprenticeships – where you learn your hairdressing skills ‘on the job’ by working in a salon, sometimes combined with a day a week at college – are one of the most popular routes into hairdressing, and, on balance, more likely to result in employment.
 A salon owner will invest two to three years of time and money into you, moulding you into the sort of stylist they will want to add to their team, so it’s highly likely you’ll be offered a job when you complete your qualification.

-And what a great time start a hairdressing apprenticeship!
-Brand new Trailblazer apprenticeships are transforming how the industry trains and tests its new recruits, combining the latest technologies and industry advancements with a new independent end-point assessment to ensure the highest standards of training have been met.
+In recent years, Trailblazer apprenticeships have transformed how the industry trains and tests its new recruits.
+Trailblazers combine the latest technologies and industry advancements with an independent end-point assessment to ensure the highest standards of training have been met.

-Developed by leading employers like Toni&Guy, Andrew Collinge and the Duchess of Cambridge’s hairdresser, Richard Ward, the new qualification – Hair Professional (Level 2), equivalent to GCSEs at grades 9 to 4 (A* to C) – has been designed to ensure you gain the level of knowledge, skills and behaviours you need to work well in a hair salon or barbershop – basically, you’ll be job-ready!
-You can then go on to study the new Advanced and Creative Hair Professional (Level 3), equivalent to A-Levels at grades A to E, designed to raise your skills to the highest level and equip you to work anywhere from a bespoke salon to a luxury cruise ship.
+Developed by leading employers like Toni&Guy, Andrew Collinge and the Duchess of Cambridge’s hairdresser, Richard Ward, the Hair Professional (Level 2) qualification, equivalent to GCSEs at grades 9 to 4 (A* to C) – has been designed to ensure you gain the level of knowledge, skills and behaviours you need to work well in a hair salon or barbershop – basically, you’ll be job-ready!
+You can then go on to study the Advanced and Creative Hair Professional (Level 3), equivalent to A-Levels at grades A to E, designed to raise your skills to the highest level and equip you to work anywhere from a bespoke salon to a luxury cruise ship.

 FIND OUT MORE>